 Even achievable goals can be frustrating if they do not align with broader business objectives.
 A SMART goal is always relevant and meaningful in contributing to the overall success.

-For example, launching five new social media campaigns for a new product in international markets requires a lot of work.
-It may even produce results, but ask yourself, do you really need to put that much effort into international markets?
+Launching five new social media campaigns for a new product in international markets requires a lot of work.
+It may even produce results.
+But ask yourself if you really need to put that much effort into international markets.
 Maybe your products are more aligned with local markets.
-Make it relevant from the get-go.

 Goals cannot be achieved without a set time frame.
 Define a timeline and a deadline to ensure all team members are on the same page.